twillis209/zinb_analysis/svenssonApproach/notes.md

 * All contain ERCC spike-ins
 * Homogeneous cells:
-	* Kolodziejczyk has cells separated by batch and plate; separating only by plate led to a very poor fit
+	* Kolodziejczyk has cells separated by batch and plate; separating only by plate led to a very poor fit, batch was no better
 	* Allen contains cells from the V1 visual cortex
 	* Fletcher has cells separated by lineage
 	* Zeisel has cells from S1 somatosensory cortex and the CA1 cell field of the hippocampus